Watson-Personal-Assistant/developer/_content/further-topics/login-with-IBMid.md

 5. Send an email to the Watson Assistant Solutions support team to link your Watson Assistance instance with your IBMid.
 Include the following information:<br>
   - IBMid
   - IAM ID (starts with *IBMid-*)
-  - Watson Assistant instance name
+  - Watson Assistant Solutions instance name
 See your Welcome Letter for contact details.
-6. After the linking is confirmed, verify that you can log in to the Watson Assistant console using your IBMid.
-For login instructions, see [Accessing the Watson Assistant service]({{site.baseurl}}/get-started/get-api-key/).</p>
+6. After the linking is confirmed, verify that you can log in to the Watson Assistant Solutions console using your IBMid.
+For login instructions, see [Accessing the Watson Assistant Solutions service]({{site.baseurl}}/get-started/get-api-key/).</p>